ReTraceQA: Evaluating Reasoning Traces of Small Language Models in Commonsense Question Answering

 \section{Error Examples}

-Table \ref{tab:reasoning-trace-errors} shows examples drawn from our \textsc{ReTraceQA} benchmark.
-Specifically, the table presents the input problem (consisting of a question and an optional set of choices), the model’s reasoning trace divided into paragraphs, and the type of error, annotated according to one of three categories.
+Table \ref{tab:additional-reasoning-trace-errors} shows additional examples drawn from our \textsc{ReTraceQA} benchmark.
+Specifically, the table presents the input problem (consisting of a question and an optional set of choices), the model’s reasoning trace divided into paragraphs, and the category of error, annotated according to one of three categories.
 This table provides a qualitative overview of the errors made by SLMs in the context of commonsense reasoning.
-In particular, the table highlights problematic reasoning patterns in the models’ outputs, with errors annotated following the categorization defined in Section \ref{sec:human-annotation} and Appendix \ref{app:annotation-guidelines}.
-The first two examples illustrate hallucination errors, where the reasoning traces contain incorrect or non-verifiable statements, such as: ``bowling alley is not the typical location for throwing a ball at pins'' and ``leaves are the primary source of nectar for honey production.''
-The third and fourth examples show reasoning errors.
-In the third example, the model correctly states that ``the word `being still' (A) implies that the person is not moving'' but then incorrectly concludes that this ``would make it harder to hear movements,'' which is not logically valid.
-Similarly, the fourth example contains an illogical statement: ``would not provide much heat-reflecting,'' derived from the correct observation that ``ecru: This color is very light.''
-The last two examples represent misinterpretation errors.
-In the fifth example, the model fails to relate the meaning of the answer choices to the question, while in the sixth example, it selects label ``E,'' which is not among the provided choices.
+In particular, the table highlights problematic reasoning patterns in the models’ outputs, with errors annotated following the categorization defined in Section \ref{sec:human-annotation}.
+The first example represents a misinterpretation error, where the model fails to relate the meaning of the answer choices to the question.
+The second example shows an hallucination error, where the reasoning traces contains the incorrect statement ``bowling alley is not the typical location for throwing a ball at pins''.
+Finally, the third example illustrates a reasoning error in which the model correctly states ``A. ecru: This color is very light, almost white color'' but then continues with an illogical consequence which is ``It would not provide much heat-reflecting capability''.